konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 }
 ```

-In `update` function we will process our events, which are dispatched in UI.
+In the `update` function, we will process our events, which are dispatched in UI.
 In our application it is simple for now (and pure):

 ```dart
 Model update(Model model, Msg msg) => switch (msg) {